natereinhardt/EOS/README.md

 ###TO RUN###
 Travel to the base directory of this project where you saved it.

-run 'grunt dev' in one console run 'mondod'  in a new console to start up your mongo database
+- run 'grunt dev' in one console
+- run 'mondod'  in a new console to start up your mongo database
-finally: run 'node server' in a new console to start up the application
+-finally: run 'node server' in a new console to start up the application

-travel to localhost:8080 in your browers and BAM! it should be all up and running. :metal:
+Now travel to localhost:8080 in your browers and BAM!:metal: It should be all up and running. :+1: